-The tablet is powered by an Apple A10X SoC processor with a M10 Coprocessor.
-The tablet comes with iOS 10 operating system.
+The tablet comes preloaded with iOS 10 operating system.
 Together with the 64-bit processor the tablet is a portable powerhouse when it comes to editing or retouching your images on the go.

 - Apple iPad Pro 10.5" with Retina display (MPME2LL/A)